Disclosure: This post contains affiliate links see our disclosure policy for more information.

 The kids had a week off school in February and we did lots of budget friendly activities at home.
-I even managed to budget for the extra food needed to feed two very hungry kids over the half term.
+I even managed to budget for the extra food needed to feed two very hungry kids over half term.
 I’ve also been making an effort to do something frugal every single day, even if it’s just making sure the lights are switched off when we leave a room.

-- Daisy and Jake have both outgrown their bikes at the same time so instead of buying new I scoured the local selling sites.
+Daisy and Jake have both outgrown their bikes at the same time so instead of buying new I scoured the local selling sites.
 My perseverance paid off and I picked up two bikes, both in really good condition and I paid £20 for one and £10 for the other.
 The kids are really happy with their, ‘new to them’ bikes and I’m happy with my bargains.
 There are a few more things I want to buy second hand for the garden this summer so I’m going to keep on looking at these sites each month.

-- A lovely friend passed on some clothes and books that her kids had outgrown, I’m so grateful for this as it saves us so much money.
+A lovely friend passed on some clothes and books that her kids had outgrown, I’m so grateful for this as it saves us so much money.
 I’ve packed away the clothes that are too big or suitable for winter, I tend to check these boxes seasonally before buying anything new too.
 Books are always welcome at our house too, the kids were delighted to find puzzle and activity books included which kept them busy over the half term.

-- This year we are having our first holiday abroad as a family which is a real treat that we’ve worked hard to pay for.
+This year we are having our first holiday abroad as a family which is a real treat that we’ve worked hard to pay for.
 The only downside is that we didn’t really have any clothing suitable for a sunshine holiday or enough suitcases.
-I’ve been very mindful with my purchases, buying only exactly what we will need and pieces that will last for years of holidays to come.
+I’ve been very mindful of my purchases, buying only exactly what we will need and pieces that will last for years of holidays to come.
 Where I could I used cash back websites when ordering and I also searched for free delivery codes and sales.
 This time of year is a great time to buy clothing as lots of stores still have clearance sales on from Christmas.
 Although I’ve had to spend money I’m still taking this as a frugal win as I’ve saved a good amount of money by being careful and sticking to a budget.